Building rating tools

 National Australian Built Environment Rating System

-NABERS for Apartment Buildings rates the common areas of apartment buildings (lifts and lobbies, pools, gyms and car parks) but not the apartments themselves.
-NABERS for Apartment Buildings gives a star rating out of 6, and is designed to encourage building owners or owners corporations to make building improvements to increase their rating.
+NABERS for apartment buildings rates the shared services and common areas of apartment buildings (lifts and lobbies, pools, gyms and car parks, as well as water consumption in some cases) but not the apartments themselves.
+This application follows the standard NABERS star rating system and is designed to encourage building owners or owners corporations to make building improvements to increase their rating by helping them identify areas for savings and improvements.

 Building Sustainability Index